davebenson/doom4-walkthrough/README.md

 From the Munitions Crate, jump onto an obvious ledge system to another hallway.

-TODO: improve this: There's a landing in back connecting two elevators: Elite Guard #3 is here.
+Before going on, look at the twin elevator shafts.
+Between them, in the hall is a wide brown pillar with orange lettering on it ("UAC E-1" on one side, "U-A 46.2" on the other).
+There's a landing in back between the two elevators: ELITE GUARD 5.3 is here.

 Continue up the stairs and through the door to another elevator shaft on left, and audio of Olivia.

-Carefully peer down the elevator shaft - you'll see an opening about 6 lights down:  jump and hold forward to land in it - this is Secret #6.
+Carefully peer down the elevator shaft - you'll see an opening about 6 lights down:  jump and hold forward to land in it - this is SECRET 5.6.
 Here we acquire the Gauss Cannon, the most powerful "standard" weapon.
 "Open the Turbine" by interacting with the screen, which will open a exit from the shaft.

 Take it, and retrace your steps all the way back up to the top of the shaft.
 Note there's a Hologram (sometimes known as a Decoy) and a Plasma Gun here.